oyamauchi/wordle-solver/README.md

 The solver supports hard mode; simply pass `--hard-mode`.

-You can have the solver stop printing prompts and remaining possibilities with the `--quiet` flag; this makes it easier to run the solver from a script.
-You just send guesses and/or scores over stdin, and get back guesses and/or scores over stdout.

 Other ways to use the solver:

 - If you have a solution word in mind, you can pass it to the solver using the